ivancristina/ivancristina.github.io/_includes/posts/2017-10-01-Hackintosh/en.md

 **Change Audio ID to 1 or 2 if not.**

-In the latest version of **AppleALC.kext**, audio ID 1 or 2 or 11 is fully supported for ALC1220 and ALCS 1220A codecs.
+In the latest version of **AppleALC.kext**, audio ID 1 or 2 or 11 is fully supported for ALC1220 and ALC1220A codecs.

 Devices –> Audio –> Change it to **1** or **2** or **11**
 ![java-javascript](/img/in-post/post-js-version/AudioInjection.png)